anahitasocial/anahita/README.md

 # Anahita

-*Version:* 4.3.9 Birth Release
+*Version:* 4.3.10 Birth Release

-Anahita is a social networking framework and platform for building knowledge sharing apps and services.
-Use Anahita to launch:
+Anahita is a platform and framework for developing open science and knowledge sharing applications on a social networking foundation.
+Use Anahita to build:

 1. online learning and knowledge sharing networks
 1. information access networks about people, places, and things